Pdelam/Delamotte-et-al.-2024/README.md

 - "KEGG.csv" and "METAB.csv" correspond to KEGG pathway gene lists (https://www.genome.jp/kegg/brite.html) and Flybase metabolic gene lists (http://flybase.org/) used for reference;

 - "ULTIMATE.csv" is the shortest metabolic gene list that was selected according to our observations on "METAB.csv" and "pool gene list.csv";

+- "FACS.csv" is the list of genes presented in Fig2 and some additional ones that are related;

 - "GO BP pool.csv", "GO CC pool.csv" and "GO MF pool.csv" are the details of the biological process, cellular component, and molecular function analysis performed on the pool of tumors.